The inherent beauty of ivory is prized around the world. Due to this, it has been used for making various objects of decorative value for ages.

 2. Avoid using sonic cleaners:

-Since water or other types of liquid are not allowed for cleaning, you should also avoid cleaning your ivory jewelry in ultrasonic jewelry cleaning machines.
+Since water or other types of liquid are not allowed for cleaning, you should avoid cleaning your ivory jewelry in ultrasonic jewelry cleaning machines.

+These devices make use of ultrasonic cleaning solvents diluted in water which is harmful to your pieces.
 Also, the cavitation process inside the machine due to which the microscopic bubbles are formed can ruin your sophisticated jewelry pieces within seconds.

 3. Keep the ivory hydrated if it’s drying: